magarcia5/responsive-css/README.md

 ### Demo Website ###

-An exercise in responsive CSS using LESS.
+An exercise in responsive CSS3 using LESS.

 ### Dependencies ###